 How To Make Yogurt In The Instant Pot Recipe Card

 - Half gallon of milk - we prefer whole milk.

 - 1/4 cup plain yogurt or you can use a yogurt starter culture

-- Pour a half gallon of milk into the Instant Pot, and press the "sauté" button.
+- Shake up milk to evenly disperse cream.
+Pour a half gallon of milk into the Instant Pot, and press the "sauté" button.
 Whisking constantly, allow the milk to rise to 180 degrees.
 Press "cancel" to turn it off.

 - Allow the milk to cool back down to 115 degrees.

 - Whisk in 1/4 cup of plain yogurt.
 You can either use store bought, or start with a starter culture.